aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to WORDML" h2="Render CGM to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to WORDML</h2>

+The CGM (Computer Graphics Metafile) file format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields, but is not suitable for use in word processing applications.
+WORDML (WordprocessingML) is an XML-based file format used by Microsoft Word to store documents.
+It is a more versatile format than CGM, and is suitable for use in a variety of applications.
+Therefore, it is often necessary to convert CGM files to WORDML in order to make them compatible with word processing applications.

+<h2>How Aspose.Total Helps for CGM to WORDML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that allows C++ developers to easily convert CGM to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other formats such as DOC.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.
+This API provides a wide range of features for manipulating Word documents, including the ability to convert DOC files to other formats such as WORDML.
+Aspose.Total for C++ is a powerful and reliable solution for converting CGM to WORDML quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}